cycodehq/cycode-cli/CONTRIBUTING.md

 All development should be done in feature branches.
 When you are ready create a Pull Request to the `main` branch.

-Each commit in the `main` branch will be built and published to PyPI as pre-release!
+Each commit in the `main` branch will be built and published to PyPI as a pre-release!
 Such builds could be installed with the `--pre` flag.
 For example:

 ```shell